Runn-Fast/blog/toggl_timesheets/README.md

 We will need to get a list of all the projects from Runn.

-We can the use the `/v0/projects` endpoint for this.
+We can use the `/v0/projects` endpoint for this.

 ![](./img/runn_api_v0_projects.png)